 Union Gap is a somewhat small city located in the state of Washington.
 With a population of 6,037 people and two constituent neighborhoods, Union Gap is the 118th largest community in Washington.

 Because occupations involving physical labor dominate the local economy, Union Gap is generally considered to be a blue-collar town.
-41.77% of the Union Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Union Gap is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Union Gap who work in farm management occupations (15.86%), sales jobs (14.23%), and office and administrative support (11.67%).
+45.09% of the Union Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Union Gap is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Union Gap who work in farm management occupations (15.42%), sales jobs (13.48%), and office and administrative support (9.23%).

 Union Gap is an extremely ethnically-diverse city.
 The people who call Union Gap home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Union Gap, accounting for 51.22% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Union Gap residents report their race to be White, followed by Native American.
-Union Gap also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.48% of the city’s residents.
-Important ancestries of people in Union Gap include English, Irish, French , and Scottish.
+Important ancestries of people in Union Gap include Irish, English, French , and Scottish.

 The most common language spoken in Union Gap is English.
 Other important languages spoken here include Spanish and German.